0x6563/moderate-code-interpreter/readme.md

-# Script Foundation
+# Moderate Code Interpreter

-Script Foundation is a basic scripting language that can run in the browser.
-Its target audience is business users and developer-adjacent roles, such as people who are spreadsheet wizards.
-By focusing on primitive functionality, it also serves as a foundation for domain-specific languages.
+Moderate Code Interpreter is a basic interpreter that can run in the browser.
+It input is designed to be easily comprehensible for end-users, allowing them to understand the intended functionality of the code.
+Moreover, it is crafted to be straightforward enough for developer-adjacent roles, such as spreadsheet wizards, to swiftly create their own scripts.
+The grammar is designed with extensibility in mind, by priortizing essential functionality and having a rudimentary aesthetic to writing statements and expressions.
+Ideally domain-specific syntax could be layered atop of this core language.